vaquierm/MNIST_Classification/README.md

 ## The Optimal Strategy
 The model with the highest classification accuracy used a Residual Network.
 The architecture for this model is a modified verison of one that was developped by [John Olafenwa](https://towardsdatascience.com/understanding-residual-networks-9add4b664b03).
 These modifications included:
-* increasing the kernal size of the last average pooling layer, so that it acts as a global average pooling layer
+* increasing the kernel size of the last average pooling layer, so that it acts as a global average pooling layer
 * increasing the depth of the network<br />

 In order to augment the data, an _ImageDataGenerator_ from the _Keras_ library was used.
 Images from the training set were randomly rotated between -10 and 10 degrees, translated by up to 10% of the image width and height, as well as zoomed in or out by up to 10%. <br />